 Are you familiar with the phrase “robbing Peter to pay Paul?”
 It essentially means you’re solving a problem by creating another problem.

-When it comes to zip tying your garage door, I can think of no better explanation.
+When it comes to putting a zip tie on the garage door opener, I can think of no better explanation.

 Before I get to why, here is the crux of the situation.

 All overhead garage doors with modern sectional configuration are susceptible to break-ins.
 And really, all it takes is a matter of seconds for criminals to execute their craft.

 Criminal pushes in the top panel of the garage door, and slides a coat hanger through the opening.
 In doing so, they’re targeting your emergency pull cord, and with a slight tug, release the cord, allowing your door to be easily rolled up by hand.
 Done deal, they’re in.

 You might be thinking, if the emergency cord can be so easily accessed and pulled, there must be just as easy a way to prevent it.
 And, unfortunately, many would tell you you’re right.

 In fact, a simple Google search will yield hundreds of results on the subject, many of which claim that zip tying the emergency release so it can’t be manipulated by hanger is the way to go.

 Some of those same articles say to cinch the tie tight enough so that a coat hanger can’t release it, but loose enough so that an adult can still break it should they need to in an emergency.

 To say it more clearly, the direction being given is to secure the safety of your garage door – and your belongings and loved ones on the inside – by making the already-in-place emergency mechanism less safe (Peter, Paul).